TouK/airboat/README.md

-# CodeReview
+# Airboat

-CodeReview is a no-ceremony code review app, firstly developed during summer internships (2012) at TouK.
+Airboat is a no-ceremony code review app, firstly developed during summer internships (2012) at TouK.

 More on the conception behind the app can be read [here] (https://github.com/TouK/codereview/wiki/Wizja) (Polish only)